Vintage connections create everlasting memories

 Those dream cars varied from day to day but centered around muscle cars like the classic Corvette or ’68 Mustang.
 “I would always change my mind on what my dream car was,” he admitted.

-Pairing his son’s future needs with , Jason decided the pair could find something to work on together.
+Pairing his son’s future needs with his own mechanical aptitude, Jason decided the pair could find something to work on together.
 Something that could be done by the time Jon was ready to get behind the wheel.

 Christmas came around that year, and Jon was ready to dive into building something motorized.
 He and Jason were considering building a gocart modeled off a military-style Jeep as a beginner project.
 Jon was slightly enthused by the idea, so he began researching the iconic vehicle.

 That research into the historical Willys Jeeps clarified his vision for a four-wheeled future.
 He decided that the vintage vehicle was what he wanted to be driving when he got his license.

 The whimsical nature of a preteen boy’s dream car aside, the opportunity to make the Jeep a reality didn’t occur until about eight months later.
 The family was heading to church and had to pick up Jon’s older sister, Marianna, on the way.
 Unfortunately, she wasn’t ready and needed to go back home before going to church.
 Frustrating in the moment for Jason and his wife, Bibi, but serendipitous for Jon.